pnkfelix/pnkfx-blog/source/_posts/2022-05-12-linking-rust-crates.markdown

 We will now step through other supported crate types, and provide a similar demonstration of how they operate.

+{% marginblock %}
+Re-reading the overall post now, I am thinking that I should have put `dylib` at the end, due to the number of rabbit holes it opens up.
+Maybe I will edit the post in the future and do that rearrangement, so that people can see the "easy cases" first.
+{% endmarginblock %}

 ## Dynamic Libraries: `dylib`